'Buffy' Stars Respond to Joss Whedon Allegations

 Stars from Buffy the Vampire Slayer are speaking out after their co-star, Charisma Carpenter, alleged via social media on Wednesday that creator Joss Whedon was abusive and harassing on the set of their TV series.
 The allegations come nearly two months after Ray Fisher publicly accused Whedon (along with producers Geoff Johns and Jon Berg) of misconduct on the Justice League set.

+Eliza Dushku, who played slayer Faith on both Buffy and Angel, is the latest of Carpenter's co-stars to speak out.
+"CC, my heart aches for you & I'm so sorry you have held this for so long," Dushku wrote in part.
+"Your post was powerful, painful, and painted a picture we'll collectively never un-see or un-know.
+Thank you.
+I hadn't known it and I won't forget it."

+The actress concluded her lengthy post, writing, "May you and countless others feel the solidarity and connection you have likely missed for too long.
+From courage, come change and hope.
+It starts and will end because of courageous truth-tellers like you.
+I admire, respect, and love you.”

-"While I am proud to have my name associated with Buffy Summers, I don't want to be forever associated with the name Joss Whedon," Sarah Michelle Gellar, who portrayed the lead role of Buffy, wrote on Instagram.
+A few days prior, Sarah Michelle Gellar, who portrayed the lead role of Buffy, responded to Carpenter's claims.
+"While I am proud to have my name associated with Buffy Summers, I don't want to be forever associated with the name Joss Whedon," she wrote on Instagram.
 "I am more focused on raising my family and surviving a pandemic currently, so I will not be making any further statements at this time."

 "We know what he did.
 Behind.
 The.
 Scenes," she added, in a post shared to Instagram Stories.